In MLA, source titles must be either italicized or enclosed in quotation marks. There are also specific rules for capitalization and punctuation.

 |Place in quotation marks||Italicize|

 In the Works Cited list, titles should always be complete, with any subtitles included.
 Do not copy any unusual typography, such as capitalization of all letters in the title.
+When using the Scribbr Citation Generator to create MLA format citations, capitalization rules are applied automatically.

 Capitalization in MLA titles